Roasted Butternut Squash with Rosemary, Pecans, and Gorgonzola

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 Butternut squash is approved for phase 2 or 3 of the South Beach Diet, and everything in this Roasted Butternut Squash with Rosemary, Pecans, and Gorgonzola Cheese is a low-glycemic ingredient.
-Blue cheese is a “limited” food for South Beach due to the saturated fat, so you may want to use it sparingly.
-This is probably too high in carbs for a stricter low-carb eating plan.
+Blue cheese is a limited food for South Beach due to the saturated fat, so you may want to use it sparingly.
+This is probably too high in carbs for a strict low-carb eating plan, but check the nutritional info and see if you want to splurge.

 Find More Recipes Like This One: